 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-PUPPP is an itchy rash that sometimes appears during pregnancy.
-The letters PUPPP stand for pruritic urticarial papules and plaques of pregnancy.
-In simpler terms, PUPPP rash is a patch of itchy, hive-like bumps that form in the stretch marks on your belly and spread to other parts of your body when you’re pregnant.
-PUPPP is a pain, but it’s harmless to both you and your baby.
-It usually goes away once your baby arrives.
+PUPPP is an itchy rash that can happen during pregnancy.
+The letters PUPPP stand for “pruritic urticarial papules and plaques of pregnancy.”
+PUPPP rash is a patch of itchy, hive-like bumps that form in the stretch marks on your belly.
+It can spread to other parts of your body, like your thighs, breasts and arms.

 Advertisement